zddgame

 Battlestations: Midway Preview

-Battlestations: Midway Preview-November 2024
+Battlestations: Midway Preview-December 2024

 Originally intended for release on the Xbox, Battlestations Midway has had a development period of more than three years and has subsequently made the jump to the Xbox 360.
 The game was conceived by now-defunct studio Mythos Games, but it caught the eye of Eidos' Hungary studio, and the game has been under development there ever since.
 With a scheduled release date of Q1 2007, Eidos invited us aboard the naval museum HMS Belfast to play the latest build of the single-player game and talk to the game's lead designer.
 We then got a chance to try out the eight-player online mode, which seems like it will make the game's unique mixture of action and strategy even more compelling.